Aarush-Kashyap-221CS201/CC_Project_Team_9/readme.md

 3. Solutions after crossover.
 4. Mutated solutions from the previous generation.

+The folder after running the code will look something like this depending upon the maximum number of generations we take (for this demo, we took 5):

 **Note:** Only the first generation will have the initial solutions, which will be randomly generated.
 After that, every generation uses the solutions from the previous generation

 **Note:** The offloading decisions are based primarily on processing time to ensure optimal performance.